AvolitesLtd/TitanManual/docs/cues/creating-a-cue.md

 -   The screen immediately above each fader shows a legend for the playback.
 To set this, from the top-level menu press \[Set Legend\], then the playback **Select** button, then enter a legend on the keyboard or draw a picture legend.
-Press \<Enter\> to store it. *If the fader or button does not have an associated screen you will have to resort to the old fashioned method of white tape and Sharpie.*
+Press \<Enter\> to store it.\
+    On the Diamond 9, setting \[Halo\] in the Legend menu will set the illumination colour of the playback fader.

 ![Playbacks stored on playback faders](/docs/images/Playbacks-stored-on-playback-faders.png)

--   A Static Playbacks workspace is available to show the contents of the macro/executor buttons and (on the Tiger Touch) the 10 static playback faders.
+-   A **Static Playbacks** workspace is available to show the contents of the macro/executor buttons and (on the Tiger Touch) the 10 static playback faders.